-The potential outcomes of an investigation are either a decision by the RCMP or police to not lay charges or to pursue a prosecution.
-If the RCMP or police chose to not lay charges, they may inform the potential accused of this fact; however, they are under no obligation to do so.
+The potential outcomes of an investigation are either a decision by the RCMP or police to not lay charges or a decision to pursue a prosecution.
+If the RCMP or Police chose to not lay charges, they may inform the potential accused of this fact; however, they are under no obligation to do so.

 A trial may result in a finding of guilt or innocence by either a judge alone or by a jury (at the discretion of the accused).
-A guilty verdict may only be rendered if the accused is found to be guilty beyond a reasonable doubt (R. v.
-Lifchus, [1997] 3 S.C.R.
-320; see also R. v.
-Starr, [2000] S.C.R.
-144 and R. v.
-W.(D.), [1991] 1 S.C.R.
-742).
+A guilty verdict may only be rendered if the accused is found to be guilty beyond a reasonable doubt.

 In addition, an accused may plead guilty.
-This may be done on their own initiative, or, more usually, as part of a plea agreement with the crown attorney or the PPSC.
+This may be done on their own initiative, or, more usually, as part of a plea agreement with the Crown Attorney or the PPSC.

-In addition, as discussed in Part 5 above, Canada has recently implemented a deferred prosecution system that allows for entities to come forward voluntarily to mitigate against potential punitive action.
+In addition, as discussed in Question 8, Canada has recently implemented a deferred prosecution system that allows for entities to come forward voluntarily to mitigate against potential punitive action.
 Remediation agreements will allow for companies to take remedial measures and curtail criminal liability without a guilty plea.